Ali-Panjwani/Multi-threading-Complexity-Assessment/README.md

 # Multi-threading-Complexity-Assessment

+This project compares the time taken to sort data stored in a Doubly Linked List using a single thread and multiple threads with the Merge Sort algorithm.
+The results provide insights into the performance of sequential and multi-threaded sorting.

 Project Functionality and Specification:
 - Analyzed complexity and compiled results of parallel and sequential sorting
 - Summarized quantitative data based on results of sorting